flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

 <img src="doc/assembly_cybercube/housing_with_spacers.PNG" width="250"/>

-4. Connect the camera cable with the camera cable.
+4. Connect the camera cable with the camera.

 5. Insert the base plate into the housing.